Published by Carl Hedinger. Last Updated on October 17, 2023.

 Throughout the week and on Saturdays, you need to be 21 and over to visit, but Sundays are Family Day at the brewery.
 If you bring kids, make sure they stay well-behaved so all of us with parents can continue to bring our little ones.

-Bonus Breweries in Asheville Area (Surrounding Towns)
+Bonus Breweries near Asheville (Surrounding Towns)

 Wicked Weed West in Candler and Bold Rock Ciders in Mills River are a couple of the best breweries in Asheville’s neighbors to the west and south, respectively.
 Here are some more in Buncombe County and Henderson County.